nikesnoop/Brain_Network_Analysis/README.md

 Yaswanth Udayakumar, Computer Science and Engineering, SSN College of Engineering, Chennai

+## Purpose of the research
+The human brain is a network where different parts/nodes of the brain are connected to each other.
+We had researched on the effects of meditation in the brain network.

+EEG values were taken from the brain befoe and after meditation and a graph of the network was produced.
+The the burnning times of each graph was calculated and it was proven that meditation helps information to pass on faster in the brain as the burning number is less.
+The burning number was calculated using an algorithm which was then implemented into code using Python 3.0 and the results were confirmed using the code.

+This research in the end helped us prove that meditation is in fact very helpful for humans as it helps information flow faster in our brain.

+Thank you for spending your valuable time reading about the subject of our paper!

 ## Introduction
 The brain is the biological hardware from which all our thoughts, feelings, and behaviour emerge.
 It is therefore unsurprising that understanding the network organisation of the